RAKWireless/RUI3-Best-Practice/ModBus/README.md

 This functions are where the action is happening.

-**`sensor_handler`** is called by the timer.
+**`modbus_read_register`** is called by the timer.
 First it will send a query to the Modbus Slave device on address 1 to get the latest sensor values.
 The sensor values are provided in 4 Modbus registers.
 As Modbus standard does not define float values, the sensor data is received as integer with a multiplier applied.
 - Temperature is multiplied by 100
 - Humidity is multiplied by 100
 - Barometer is multiplied by 10